znewman01/nix-doom-emacs/README.md

 # Quick Start

-If you're impatient, you can run:
+If you want to get a taste of Nix-Doom-Emacs, you can run:

 ```
 $ nix run github:nix-community/nix-doom-emacs
 ```

-To use this project more extensively, you should read the documentation.
+Which will run Nix-Doom-Emacs with an example configuration.
+Continue to [the documentation](./docs) to learn how to customise your setup further to your needs.

 # Documentation